aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to XLSB or Online App" h2="Export RTF to XLSB via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include RTF to XLSB conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSB.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>
+RTF to XLSB conversion is a useful feature for C++ applications.
+It allows users to export Rich Text Format (RTF) documents to Excel Binary Spreadsheet (XLSB) format.
+This conversion is beneficial for users who need to store data in a more compact format.
+XLSB files are smaller in size than RTF files, making them easier to store and share.

+<h2>How Aspose.Total Helps for RTF to XLSB Conversion</h2>
+Aspose.Total for C++ is a comprehensive suite of APIs that provides powerful document manipulation and conversion features.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export RTF to HTML and then convert HTML to XLSB.
+Aspose.Words for C++ is a feature-rich API that enables developers to easily create, edit, and convert documents in various formats.
+It can be used to export RTF documents to HTML format.
+Aspose.Cells for C++ is a powerful API that enables developers to create, manipulate, and convert spreadsheets in various formats.
+It can be used to convert HTML documents to XLSB format.
+Both APIs come under the Aspose.Total for C++ package, making it easy for developers to access both APIs in one package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}